 - S.4.1.
 Compartment Identification.
 Each compartment of a multiple-compartment tank shall be conspicuously identified by a letter or number marked on the dome or immediately below the fill opening.
 Such letters or numbers shall be in regular sequence from front to rear, and the delivery faucets or valves shall be marked to correspond with their respective compartments. - S.4.2.
 Compartment Capacity, Single Indicator.
 A compartment provided with a single indicator shall be clearly, permanently, and conspicuously marked with a statement of its capacity as defined by its indicator. - S.4.3.
 Compartment Capacity, Multiple Indicators.
-A compartment provided with two or more indicators shall be clearly, permanently, and conspicuously marked with a statement identifying: - (a) each indicator by a letter or number and, immediately adjacent thereto, - (b) the capacity of the compartment as defined by the particular indicator.
+A compartment provided with two or more indicators shall be clearly, permanently, and conspicuously marked with a statement identifying: - (a) each indicator by a letter or number; and - (b) immediately adjacent to each letter or number, the capacity of the compartment as defined by the particular indicator.